 Freeport was a completely different experience.
 We wanted to snorkel so we took a taxi to a local beach and resort.
 Warning: Taxi drivers, resort employees, and most of the people we encountered in Freeport were shady as fuck.
 There was no customer service at all!
 They were all strictly there to nickel and dime you.
 We were driven to a resort connected to MadKap Restaurant and bar and it was painfully bad service.
 They charged for every little thing, they got mad when I requested a locker to keep my belonging in while I snorkeled, and their “snorkel instructor” was just a young girl who was clueless (Our snorkeling experience is a whole other blog).
 Overall, Freeport was a hot mess.

 I take stuff with a grain of salt so I think the whole experience of Freeport was comical.
 It was one train wreck after another.
 But it was also an experience and it is a funny story to tell, and that is what vacations are all about.

 Side note: I think cruise excursions are overpriced and limiting, but if you go to Freeport you might want to consider one.

 Overall, our Carnival Cruise experience was great!
-I feel like I’m pretty low maintenance so 5 days of pretty beaches, all-you-can-eat, people watching, and relaxation makes me happy.
-If you are use to high-end luxury, this isn’t the Cruise for you (or the blog for you 😆).
-As a Vegas local I would categorize Carnival Cruise as a mix between downtown Las Vegas and Reno: It was cheesy, relaxing, entertaining, and an overall enjoyable experience.
+I feel like I’m pretty low maintenance so five days of pretty beaches, all-you-can-eat, people watching, and relaxation makes me happy.
+If you are used to high-end luxury, this isn’t the Cruise for you (or the blog for you 😆).
+As a Vegas local I would categorize Carnival Cruise as a mix of downtown Las Vegas and Reno: It was cheesy, relaxing, entertaining, and an overall enjoyable experience.

 - Try to eat everywhere on the cruise at least once.
 Sticking with just your assigned dining time and table can be boring.
 Dining multiple places allows you to see what you prefer and what has better options for your group.